 I stay in touch with some of my students from the last academic year who went back home across countries.
 It’s a nice feeling to hear about how they’ve managed to continue to study at home.
 We discuss useful books and how they work for their online learning.
 One student told me that the situation is slowly getting better in Italy, and that I might be able to travel to Italy this summer.
 Luca and I had planned to have holidays in Tuscany this summer.

-During February and March, I was feeling excessive stress in teaching, on top of the pandemic situation and the approaching deadline of my PhD thesis.
-It was the very first time that I’d disliked teaching because I didn’t feel like I was doing a decent job.
-That was also the very first time that I expressed how I felt – concerns, fears and desire to receive some guidance – to my boss.
+During February and March, I was feeling excessive stress in teaching, on top of the pandemic situation and the approaching deadline of my thesis.
+It was the very first time that I’d disliked teaching because I didn’t feel like I was doing a good job.
+That was also the very first time that I expressed how I felt – concerns, fears and desire to receive more guidance – to my boss.
 She told me that “you have reached a point where you can consider students’ perspectives better.”
-I then changed some of my usual teaching styles, and tried to think together with students rather than simply exchanging questions and answers.
+I then tried to ‘think together with students’ rather than simply exchanging questions and answers.
 My boss and I also had a three-hour meeting to go through all the session plans and materials I created for my classes, and she gave me much feedback on them.

 Students’ words always motivate me and raise my mood.